CiscoDevNet/MUD-Manager/README.md

 #### DNSMapping, DNSMapping_v6

-If a MUD file has a DNS name in it, and the name needs to be translated to an IP address, the translation can be set here.
+If a MUD file has a DNS name in it, and that name is not resolvable (say because you are doing testing), you can add a translation here.
+If you do not, a DNS lookup will be performed.

 #### ControllerMapping, ControllerMapping_v6